© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penmaen Burrows Ringwork is a scheduled monument protected by Cadw under reference GM129.
 View the official record →

-Penmaen Burrows Ringwork is a medieval fortified enclosure located in the Gower Peninsula, Swansea.
+Penmaen Burrows Ringwork is a Medieval Defence consisting of a ringwork located in Gower, Swansea, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM129.

 Penmaen Burrows Ringwork dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penmaen Burrows Ringwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM129.